-Whereas prior studies have suggested the association of PCR Ct values with C. difficile disease severity, we found no significant differences in PCR Ct values for patients with mild to moderate, severe, or severe-complicated CDI.
+Whereas prior studies have suggested the association of PCR Ct values with C. difficile disease severity, we found no significant differences in PCR Ct values for patients with mild-to-moderate, severe, or severe–complicated CDI.
 In our multivariable model, PCR Ct values were not independently associated with CDI disease severity.
-Jazmati et al. reported that patients with severe CDI had significantly lower PCR Ct values compared to patients with mild or moderate disease, though this study had a relatively smaller sample size and compared PCR Ct values from 54 patients.20 Reigadas et al., in a study including 129 patients, found that PCR Ct was independently associated with a poor outcome CDI, with 8 of 43 poor outcomes attributed to development of severe CDI.15 Reigadas et al. performed a subsequent external validation study across 14 hospitals with 223 total patients and reported similar results.16 However, neither study reported specific analyses regarding the association of PCR Ct with C. difficile disease severity.
+Jazmati et al20 reported that patients with severe CDI had significantly lower PCR Ct values than patients with mild-to-moderate disease, though this study had a relatively smaller sample size and compared PCR Ct values from 54 patients.
+Reigadas et al,15 in a study including 129 patients, found that PCR Ct was independently associated with poor-outcome CDI, with 8 of 43 poor outcomes attributed to development of severe CDI.
+Reigadas et al16 performed a subsequent external validation study across 14 hospitals with 223 total patients and reported similar results.
+However, neither study reported specific analyses regarding the association of PCR Ct with C. difficile disease severity.

-The strengths of our study include its contribution to an ongoing debate regarding the value of PCR Ct in laboratory diagnosis of CDI; We collected samples from a relatively large number of patients, with a total of 318 patients diagnosed with HO-HFA CDI; and the study’s design reduced the influence of confounding by ensuring that data extraction of PCR Ct data were performed separately from collection of patient outcome data and by collecting extensive data related to patient comorbidities.
-In contrast, our study also has several limitations.
+The strengths of our study include its contribution to an ongoing debate regarding the value of PCR Ct in laboratory diagnosis of CDI.
+We collected samples from a relatively large number of patients, 318 patients diagnosed with HO-HFA CDI.
+Also, the study design reduced the influence of confounding by ensuring that data extraction of PCR Ct data was performed separately from collection of patient outcome data and by collecting extensive data related to patient comorbidities.

+Our study also has several limitations.
 First, our study was performed at a single tertiary care center, meaning that some of our findings may not be generalizable to patient population at other hospital settings, especially given the relatively higher WBC count and lower albumin levels of patients overall compared to other related studies.
-Also, it may be inappropriate to do a head on comparison of Ct values across different PCR platforms/ assays and some variability in Ct values should be expected.
-Second, our study risked misclassification bias, as it included all symptomatic patients with a positive PCR for C. difficile, without the requirement of a positive toxin assay, though by following predetermined institutional guidelines regarding indications for C. difficile testing, we aimed to minimize this bias.
-In addition, some patients were lost to follow up, with 8-week follow-up data available for 76% of patients included in the study, which reduced the number of patients included in the analyses regarding CDI recurrence.
-Lastly, PCR Ct values were only obtained at the time of diagnosis and represent a single snapshot in time and therefore may not be representative of the lowest value for each patient.
+Also, it may be inappropriate to do a direct comparison of Ct values across different PCR platforms or assays, and some variability in Ct values should be expected.
+Second, our study risked misclassification bias because it included all symptomatic patients with a positive PCR for C. difficile, without the requirement of a positive toxin assay.
+Although we followed predetermined institutional guidelines regarding indications for C. difficile testing, we aimed to minimize this bias.
+In addition, some patients were lost to follow-up, and 8-week follow-up data were available for 76% of patients included in the study, which reduced the number of patients included in the analyses regarding CDI recurrence.
+Lastly, PCR Ct values were only obtained at the time of diagnosis, and they represent a single snapshot in time; therefore, they may not be representative of the lowest value for each patient.

-In conclusion, in this study we identified that lower PCR Ct values for CDI were independently associated with 30-day all-cause mortality but not with severity of disease or recurrence within 8-weeks.
-Our findings suggest that PCR Ct values may not play an important and/or meaningful predictive role in clinical decision making during the management patients with CDI.
-There is a need for larger, prospective studies across different patient populations to confirm our findings.
+In conclusion, in this study we identified that lower PCR Ct values for CDI were independently associated with 30-day all-cause mortality but not with severity of disease or recurrence within 8 weeks.
+Our findings suggest that PCR Ct values may not play an important and/or meaningful predictive role in clinical decision making during the management of patients with CDI.
+Larger, prospective studies are needed across different patient populations to confirm our findings.

-Acknowledgements: None

-Funding statement: Not applicable
+Acknowledgments

+Financial support.
+No financial support was provided relevant to this article.